LP5 Dual Red Dots Fail to Overlap

 4.png

-5. Place a stainless steel sheet or another metal sheet at the center of the Base Plate.
-At this point, ensure that the two red dots are roughly centered on the metal sheet.
+Place a stainless steel or metal sheet at the center of the base plate

 5.png

-6. Adjust the height of the Electric Stand so that the two red dots overlap as closely as possible, then proceed to the next step.
+• Adjust the height of the Electric Stand so that the two red dots overlap as closely as possible.

 6.png